gempesaw/writing/published/change-smtp-password.md

 `Offlineimap` manages its password stuff from a config file at `~/.offlineimaprc`.
 I updated that file and I was able to continue retrieving my mail with no hiccoughs.
-I then updated my `~/.authinfo` file as well with the new password, but I was continued to get the authentication failed error.
+I then updated my `~/.authinfo` file as well with the new password, but I continued to get the authentication failed error.

     Sending failed: 535 5.7.3 Authentication unsuccessful in response to base64-encoded-password